All Products

 Note

-If you want to migrate an existing Flask application, you can skip this step and go to Step 2: Generate a code package.
+If you want to migrate an existing Flask application, you can skip this step and proceed to Step 2: Generate a code package.

-1. Open a new command line window on your local machine.
-Run the following command to install the Flask and tabulate dependency libraries required by the application in your local environment.
+1. Open a new command-line window on your local machine and run the following command to install the required Flask and tabulate libraries.

 pip install Flask tabulate

-2. Create a folder named code and a file named app.py in the folder.
+2. Create a folder named code and a file named app.py within it.
 Paste the following sample code into the file.
-This code implements a simple calendar service and encapsulates it as an API.
-When a user provides a year and month, such as January 2025, the API returns the corresponding calendar table.
+This code implements a simple calendar service that is packaged as an API.
+The API accepts a year and month, such as January 2025, and returns a calendar table for that month.

 import calendar